NorthernArizonaUniversity/sweet-jumps/README.md

 Sweet Jumps is an Express based framework / boilerplate stack for Node.js web applications built on a set of proven modules with the flexibility to do what you want with your code.

-Copyright 2013/2014 Northern Arizona University

-This file is part of Sweet Jumps.

-Sweet Jumps is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Sweet Jumps is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Sweet Jumps.
-If not, see <http://www.gnu.org/licenses/>.

 What is it?
 -----------